Build a Winning Brand Awareness Strategy with These 20 Tips

 12. Provide Authentic, Valuable Experiences

 People respond to authenticity.
 With brands trying to outdo each other in "awesomeness", a lot of them forget that the most impactful way to spread brand awareness is just to provide highly valuable experiences and products to their customers.

 By focusing on the user or the influencer, instead of only on your brand, you'll establish more significant relationships with leads, prospects, and customers.
 As Kathy Sierra of Serious Pony stated, "Make the user awesome instead of competing to be perceived as awesome."

 Don't just churn it out, though.
-Invest time in creating extremely value, gorgeous looking content with a guest blogger or poster.
-Locate the influencers in your industry, and going beyond just connecting with them.
+Invest time in creating valuable, gorgeous-looking content with a guest blogger or poster.
+Locate the influencers in your industry, and go beyond just connecting with them.

 When they share it with their audiences, you'll have a whole new crowd exposed to your brand.

 This also can expand the diversity of your brand content.
 Different people have different thoughts and ideas, and by expanding the diversity of your content, you create more opportunities for your customers to connect with you.

 14. Showcase Your Success with Social Proof